quiz254/rsp_tcp/README.md

  - Version 0.4.4: Changed LNA-levels, mostly only -L needs to be set for optimal reception, thanks to PA0SIM.
  AGC can be set, default 5Hz.
  - Version 0.4.5: Added more samplerates that work 64/96/128/192/384/512/768/1024/1536/2048/2880K
+ - Version 0.4.6: LNA level 0 is optimal in most cases.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code